wein.plus

 Blanc de blancs

-French term (engl. "white from white") for a white wine that has been produced exclusively from white wine grapes.
-As a rule, this designation is used for a Champagne that has been produced exclusively from Chardonnay grapes (i.e. without using the two red wine varieties Pinot Noir and/or Pinot Meunier).
-Alternatively, "Blanc de cramant " is also used in the Grand Cru municipality of Cramant in the Champagne region Côte de Blancs.
-Outside Champagne, this applies to a sparkling wine made exclusively from white grapes.
-In contrast, a white wine or champagne made from dark red grapes is called blanc de noirs (literally "white from black").
+French term ("white from white") for a white wine made exclusively from white wine grapes.
+As a rule, this term is used for a champagne produced exclusively from Chardonnay grapes (i.e. without using the two red wine varieties Pinot Noir and/or Pinot Meunier).
+Alternatively, "Blanc de cramant" is also used in the Grand Cru commune of Cramant in the Côte de Blancs Champagne region.
+Outside of Champagne, this applies to a sparkling wine made exclusively from white wine grapes.
+In contrast, a white wine or champagne made from dark red wine grapes is called blanc de noirs (literally "white from black").

 Voices of our members